SVANETI, GEORGIA

 GUIDED SKI & SPLITBOARD EXPEDITION

 Almost half of the highest peaks of the Greater Caucasus are located in Svaneti, making it the perfect base for exploring Eurasia's most impressive mountain range.
 The climate is heavily influenced by its proximity to the Black Sea and is characterized by mild temperatures and heavy snowfall.
-The timing of our expedition is intended to nail reliably good powder conditions, with temperatures sometimes warming dramatically later in the season.
+The timing of our expedition—late January into early February—is intended to nail reliably good powder conditions.
+Add to that the incredible hospitality of the Svan people, a rich tradition of communal feasting, abundant wine and chacha, village streets crowded with cows and horses, and stray dogs who happily join on the skintrack in search of face shots, and it’s an incredibly unique and unforgettable skiing experience.

 AVAILABILITY & REQUIREMENTS